-f.
+- f.
 Will the proposal interfere with, affect, or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.

-g.
+No. - g.
 Proposed measures to reduce or control transportation impacts, if any.
+No Traffic impact fees will be paid to mitigate impacts to transportation.